Stop turning everything into arrays (and do less work instead)

 - No unnecessary work

-- Computation stops as soon as it can
+- And most importantly, things stop as soon as they can

 You describe what you want, and the runtime pulls values only when needed.